The New Way To Teach American History

-HOW TO INSPIRE STUDENTS WHO DON'T CARE ABOUT AMERICAN HISTORY
+FREE PROGRAM INSPIRES STUDENTS WHO DON'T CARE ABOUT AMERICAN HISTORY

 Several years ago, I complained to my son's history teacher that he didn't like history.
 She complained to me that most students don't care to learn history, and teaching to the test was a requirement she resented.